 How to design a Facebook cover photo with Designhill?

-All set to create a professional Facebook cover photo size?
-If yes, Designhill’s user-friendly graphics builder simplifies the process for you.
+All set to create a professional Facebook cover photo?
+If yes, Designhill’s user-friendly Facebook cover photo maker simplifies the process for you.

 Take your pick from an exclusive range of pre-designed Facebook cover templates that are easy to customize.
 If that’s not what you want, start creating one from scratch.
 Even if you’re taking the help of a template, you can upload your own artwork/image or select from our library.